 2. Principle Terms

 2.2 For sport club members it is your responsibility to ensure that you comply at all times with the disciplinary policy outlined by the Department of Sport and Recreation.
-You can access the policy here.
+Policy available on request.

-2.6 When applying for a membership, completion of a membership form and proof of status will be required.
+2.7 When applying for a membership, completion of a membership form and proof of status will be required.
 Please refer to our website for status eligibility.
 Checks for eligibility will be made upon your first visit.

-2.7 This Agreement commences once you have agreed with it in the sign-up process of the membership form or a signed contract has been received either online or in person.
+2.8 This Agreement commences once you have agreed with it in during the sign-up process of the membership form or a signed contract has been received either online or in person.

-2.9 Sport Club members are responsible for their behaviour when representing the sports club, as they are considered to be representing the University.
+2.10 Sport Club members are responsible for their behaviour when representing the sports club, as they are considered to be representing the University.
 Policy available on request.
 The Team UOP code of conduct and disciplinary policies apply to all sports club members.